Kythera-Pather/app-wil-poe-project-/README.md

 ## Courses Offered
 ### Six-Month Learnerships (R1500 each)

-- First Aid – Basic life support and emergency care.
+*   **First Aid**: Comprehensive training in basic life support, CPR, and emergency care.
-- Sewing – Garment tailoring, stitching, and alterations.
+*   **Sewing**: Learn garment tailoring, stitching, and alteration techniques.
-- Landscaping – Designing and maintaining beautiful gardens.
+*   **Landscaping**: Master the art of designing and maintaining beautiful, sustainable gardens.
-- Life Skills – Literacy, basic finance, and essential life management.
+*   **Life Skills**: Develop essential skills in literacy, basic finance, and personal management.

 ### Six-Week Short Courses (R750 each)

-- Child Minding – Infant and toddler care fundamentals.
+*   **Child Minding**: Covers the fundamentals of infant and toddler care, safety, and development.
-- Cooking – Preparing nutritious family meals.
+*   **Cooking & Nutrition**: Learn to prepare nutritious and delicious family meals.
-- Garden Maintenance – Pruning, watering, and plant propagation.
+*   **Garden Maintenance**: Focuses on practical skills like pruning, watering, and plant propagation.

 ## System Features
 - Homepage: Displays business overview and available courses.